dvcalex/derezzed/README.md

     - Engine builds as static library
     - each app has its own CMakeLists.txt that links against the engine
 - SDL3 for windowing, input, media, etc.
-- Swappable (at compile time) rendering backend
+- Engine/header api-agnostic interfaces
-    - OpenGL
+  - OpenGL backend (can add more with some work)
 - DOD focus (WIP)
 - Demos